druidix/featured-product/README.md

 Also supports a link to your Shop Page.

 ## Installation:
-Simply copy the `featured-product.php' file to the `plugins` directory of your WordPress installation
+Simply copy the `featured-product.php` file to the `plugins` directory of your WordPress installation

 ## Data:
 -  Uses widget admin for all user-configurable items